openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

 All-in-one
 ~~~~~~~~~~

-The "all-in-one" method upgrades all application units simultaneously.
+The all-in-one method upgrades all application units simultaneously.
 This
 method must be used if the application has a sole unit.

 Although it is the quickest route, it will also cause a temporary disruption of